planetlabs/fio-planet/docs/expressions.md

 Expressions are evaluated by `fio_planet.features.snuggs.eval()`.
 Let's look at some examples using that function.

+!!! note

-Note: the outer parentheses are not optional within `snuggs.eval()`.
+    The outer parentheses are not optional within `snuggs.eval()`.

+!!! note

+    `snuggs.eval()` does not use Python's builtin `eval()` but isn't intended to be a secure computing environment.
+Expressions which access the computer's filesystem and create new processes are possible.

 ## Builtin Python functions